-To compare the amount of amino acid-level parallelism to that expected neutrally while controlling for the heterogeneity of mutation rates between genomic sites, and to make these values comparable between groups of species, we used the approach developed previously (Bazykin et al. 2007).
-In brief, we rely on quartets of species with a particular phylogenetic relationship, namely, composed of two clades ('pairs') each involving two species (Figure 3.2A); and consider positions orthologous between these four species.
+To compare the amount of amino acid-level parallelism to that expected neutrally while controlling for the heterogeneity of mutation rates between genomic sites, and to make these values comparable between groups of species, I used the approach developed previously (Bazykin et al. 2007).
+In brief, I rely on quartets of species with a particular phylogenetic relationship, namely, composed of two clades ('evolutionary paths') each involving two species (Figure 3.4A); and consider positions orthologous between these four species.
 A difference between the two species of a pair implies that a substitution has occurred in at least one of the two lineages leading to these species from their LCA, even though the direction of this substitution can be unknown.
-We use one pair ('pair I') to identify the sites that had experienced such a substitution and ask if the same substitution has occurred in parallel in the other pair ('pair II').
-We assume parsimony, i.e., that at most one substitution has occurred between the two species within a pair; violation of this assumption may lead to underestimation of the rate of parallelism.
-Pooling across different sites with substitutions in pair I, we can infer the rate of parallelism by measuring the fraction of sites at which the same substitution has also occurred between the species of pair II.
+I use one species pair ('path I') to identify the sites that had experienced such a substitution and ask if the same substitution has occurred in parallel in the other species pair ('path II').
+I assume parsimony, i.e., that at most one substitution has occurred between the two species within a path; violation of this assumption may lead to underestimation of the rate of parallelism.
+Pooling across different sites with substitutions in path I, it's possible to infer the rate of parallelism by measuring the fraction of sites at which the same substitution has also occurred between the species of path II.

-More precisely, at a site with a difference between the two species of pair I, four possible patterns can be observed in a quartet: (i) ((A,B)(A,B)), (ii) ((A,B)(B,A)), (iii) ((A,B)(A,A)) and (iv) ((A,B)(B,B)).
-Here, in each of the four cases, the first bracket represents the two species belonging to pair I, while the second bracket represents the two species belonging to pair I; identical letters signify identical nucleotides.
-The cases of mutation into a different (non-A, non-B) nucleotide in pair II were not considered.
-Like in Bazykin et al. 2007, we also exclude invariant sites ((A,A)(A,A)) and ((B,B)(B,B)); considering those sites would make our estimated additionally dependent on the rate of substitutions in path II, and harder to interpret.
+More precisely, at a site with a difference between the two species of path I, four possible patterns can be observed in a quartet: (i) ((A,B)(A,B)), (ii) ((A,B)(B,A)), (iii) ((A,B)(A,A)) and (iv) ((A,B)(B,B)).
+Here, in each of the four cases, the first bracket represents the two species belonging to path I, while the second bracket represents the two species belonging to path II; identical letters signify identical nucleotides.
+The cases of mutation into a different (non-A, non-B) nucleotide in path II were not considered.
+Like in Bazykin et al. 2007, I also exclude invariant sites ((A,A)(A,A)) and ((B,B)(B,B)); considering those sites would make our estimated additionally dependent on the rate of substitutions in path II, and harder to interpret.

 Patterns (i) and (ii) correspond to parallel evolution.
-As a scaleless estimate of the rate of parallelism for a given category of sites and substitutions, we measure the fraction of sites, among those with a substitution in pair I, that also experienced a substitution in pair II:
+As a scaleless estimate of the rate of parallelism for a given category of sites and substitutions, I measure the fraction of sites, among those with a substitution in path I, that also experienced a substitution in path II: